mwiens91/rpi-led-lightshow/README.md

 The hardware setup for this program is *very* similar to that of [rpi-volume-led](https://github.com/mwiens91/rpi-volume-led).
-The readme for that project has all the instructions you'll need to set up one LED to your RPi, and the program itself comes with tests which make troubleshooting easy if anything goes wrong.
+The readme for that project has all the instructions you'll need to set up one LED to your RPi.
+The program also comes with tests which make troubleshooting easy if anything goes wrong.

 Once you're comfortable setting up one LED, set up five for this